jaianthv/Interdigitated-electrodes-capaciatance-calculator/README.md

 # Interdigitated-electrodes-capaciatance-calculator

-This code calculates the capacitance of a iterdigitated electrode when embedded onto a dielectric or on the surface of the dielectric.
+Calculating capacitance of interdigitated electrodes is not strightforwad, espicially when it is designed to be used as a senor.
+With this code, one need to input the capacitor dimentions and the necessary dielectric permitivitty and it calulates the capacitance of the electrode when embedded in to a dielectric or on top of the dielectric